The best fantasy audiobooks over 20 hours, ranked by the data

 How this ranking works

-Every published fantasy audiobook over 20 hours qualifies — 40 books.
-Each is scored by its Open Library listener rating weighted by its rating count — score = (v·R + 50·C) ÷ (v + 50), where R is the book's rating, v its number of ratings, and C = 4.06★ the mean across all 500 published books we measured.
+Every published fantasy audiobook over 20 hours qualifies: 80 books.
+Each is scored by its Open Library listener rating weighted by its rating count: score = (v·R + 50·C) ÷ (v + 50), where R is the book's rating, v its number of ratings, and C = 4.03★ the mean across all 2,178 published books we measured.
 Fewer ratings pull a score toward that mean, so a high rating on a handful of votes can't outrank a slightly lower one backed by hundreds.
-Genre shelves come from Open Library's subject data — a book qualifies when its subjects carry the fantasy signal.
+A book ranks here only when its own Open Library subject data confirms the fantasy shelf; surfacing in a fantasy search alone doesn't qualify it.
+Children's titles, memoirs and autobiographies are excluded from these rankings; they keep their regular book pages.
 No editorial picks, no sponsored placement.
-Dataset build 2026-07-06; rankings recompute with every data refresh.
+Dataset build 2026-08-17; rankings recompute with every data refresh.
 Full methodology · All fantasy audiobooks we measured

 Listen to any of these free